 After determining the strike, the rasterizer searches this array for the range containing the given glyph ID.
 When the range is found, the additionalOffsetToIndexSubtable is added to the indexSubTableArrayOffset to get the offset of the IndexSubTable in the EBLC.

-The first indexSubTableArray is located after the last bitmapSizeSubTable entry.
+The first IndexSubTableArray is located after the bitmapSizes records array.
 Then the IndexSubTables for the strike follow.
-Another IndexSubTableArray (if more than one strike) and its IndexSubTableArray are next.
+Another IndexSubTableArray (if more than one strike) and its IndexSubtables are next.
 The EBLC continues with an array and IndexSubTables for each strike.

 We now have the offset to the IndexSubTable.
 All IndexSubTable formats begin with an IndexSubHeader which identifies the IndexSubTable format, the format of the EBDT image data, and the offset from the beginning of the EBDT table to the beginning of the image data for this range.

 There are currently five different formats used for the IndexSubTable, depending upon the size and type of bitmap data in the glyph ID range.
 Apple 'bloc' tables support only formats 1 through 3.